 I pulled out my tripod and grabbed a few shots in Slow Shutter Cam on my iPhone 6 before my battery quit.
-I would have prefered to capture the scene on my Nikon but I recently lost both my SD cards.
+I would have preferred to capture the scene on my Nikon, but I recently lost both my SD cards.
 Shit happens.

 I applied the Fuji Astia 100F v.2 preset from the RNI Films iOS app.